 With rotation, it can be very difficult to get pixels lined up, and edge artifacts are common.

 If a window is 800 wide, and the viewport is set to 799 or 801, then lines can also appear.
 Alternatively, if a viewport left or right edge is set to a non-integer number such as 23.5, this can cause the artifacts to appear.

-two will help.
-For pixel-art types of games, using the
+and heights divisible by 2.
+For pixel-art types of games, using

 Aligning to the Nearest Pixel

 By default, Arcade draws sprites with a filter called “linear” which makes for smoother scaling and lines.
 If instead you want a pixel-look, you can use a different filter called “nearest.”
 This filter also reduces issues with edge artifacts.

 You enable the nearest filter using the